The Arts Council / An Chomhairle Ealaíon is developing a new policy in the area of Arts Participation

 The Arts Participation landscape has evolved and changed significantly in Ireland and internationally since the 1980’s, and while formal Arts Council policies have been developed in related areas (see below) and the Arts Council’s ten year strategy

 well as The Artist, the Council does not have a policy in the area of Arts Participation specifically.
-We plan to address this in 2021.

-Through this policy development process, we seek to understand the current range of vision(s) for this field of artistic practice, what the optimum conditions and supports for this work are, and what the Arts Council’s role is, could and should be within
+Through the policy development process, we seek to understand the current range of vision(s) for this field of artistic practice, what the optimum conditions and supports for this work are, and what the Arts Council’s role is, could and should be within

 Policy Development Activity